-Sales to OEMs, which include sales through ODMs, accounted for 54%, 51% and 48% of our net revenue in 2009, 2008 and 2007, respectively.
-For 2009 and 2007, sales to Dell Inc. accounted for 10% of our net revenue.
-For 2008, no single customer accounted for 10%, or more, of our net revenue.
+Sales to OEMs, which include sales through ODMs, accounted for 51%, 54% and 51% of our net revenue in 2010, 2009 and 2008, respectively.
+For 2010 and 2008, no single customer accounted for 10% or more of our net revenue.
+For 2009, sales to Dell Inc. accounted for 10% of our net revenue.
 We believe that our success depends on our ability to maintain and improve our strong relationships with the leading OEMs.

-OEMs evaluate and select their hard drive and solid-state drive suppliers based on a number of factors, including quality and reliability, storage capacities, performance characteristics, price, service and support, ease of doing business, and the supplier's long-term financial stability.
-They typically seek to qualify two or more providers for each generation of products, and once an OEM has chosen its qualified vendors for a given product, it generally will purchase products from those vendors for the life of that product.
+OEMs evaluate and select their hard drive and solid-state drive suppliers based on a number of factors, including quality and reliability, storage capacities, performance characteristics, price, service and support, ease of doing business and the supplier's long-term financial stability.
+OEMs typically seek to qualify two or more providers for each generation of products, and once an OEM has chosen its qualified vendors for a given product, it generally will purchase products from those vendors for the life of that product.
 To achieve success with OEM qualifications, a supplier must consistently offer products featuring leading technology, quality and reliability at acceptable capacity.
 Suppliers must quickly achieve volume production of each new generation of high quality and reliable hard drives or solid-state drives, requiring access to flexible, high-capacity, high-quality manufacturing capabilities.